Three Equipment Setups Ranging From $150 - $600

 - Built-in USB Ports (at least one)

-We have gotten truly Stellar performance on all of the new Apple Silicon Macs – M1, M2 etc.
+We have gotten truly Stellar performance on all of the new Apple Silicon Macs – M1, M2 etc. 8 GB should be sufficient.

 The Audio Interface is Grand Central Station for the Audio Inputs And Outputs.
 It’s where you connect your microphone, your headphones, and provides the audio outputs to speakers if you have them.
 It’s where you control the overall volume of your headphones and speakers.
 It also provides the 48 volt phantom power and preamplifier which is required by the large diaphragm condenser microphones we recommend.